 They both succeeded, but in very different ways, and today more rifles are based on their two designs than any other, and there are more AR and AK variants in the world than there are variants of any other design by far.

 The modern AR-15 really is the most popular rifle and with good reason.
-They’re available in most all gun stores, and the sheer number of manufacturers that make AR parts, accessories, or whole rifles is staggering.
+They’re available in most gun stores, and the sheer number of manufacturers that make AR parts, accessories, or whole rifles is staggering.

 This market, fueled by AR-style rifles being used in the US military, coupled with the AR-15’s inherently modular design, is what has really driven the AR’s lasting success in the civilian sector.

 Today, you can quickly take a barebones AR upper and lower receiver and build it out into any type of rifle you want, from a short PDW-like weapon that you can fit in a large messenger bag to a full-length precision rifle you can use to ring steel and punch paper at half a mile.